codr7/cidk/README.md

 ```

 ### Intro
 Welcome to cidk!
-This project aims to implement a virtual stack machine devkit with an integrated high-level assembler in C++.
+This project aims to implement a virtual stack machine devkit with integrated assembler in C++.

 ### Setup
 cidk requires CMake and a C++17-capable compiler to build.